 Housing loss makes it virtually impossible to maintain stability in other areas of life.
 Don’t take any chances with your housing.
 Document every payment and communication with your landlord to protect yourself against housing loss.

 Your elected officials need to know how renters are being impacted by rental laws in Seattle and Washington State.
 You can contact the Seattle Mayor and City Council to tell them your story and improvements you’d like to see for renters.
 You can also call the Washington State Legislative Hotline at 1.800.562.6000 and tell them your story.
 You can leave a message for your state Senator, two Representatives and the Governor there.
-Also, you can find email addresses and information about upcoming bills and ordinances that impact renters at the Tenants Union, the Seattle Department of Planning and Development and Washington State Legislature websites.
+Also, you can find email addresses and information about upcoming bills and ordinances that impact renters at the Tenants Union, the Seattle Department of Construction and Inspection and Washington State Legislature websites.